 What should businesses do to prevent and prepare for data breaches?

-Some of the questions that an organization should answer when creating a data privacy and security strategy that addresses data breach notification are:
+Some of the questions that an organization should answer when creating a data privacy and security strategy that address data breach notification are:

 - Where does all of my organization’s data currently reside?